 Any driver of a school bus shall not operate the school bus while using a device to browse the internet, make or receive phone calls or compose or read emails or text messages.
-A school bus driver may use a two-way radio communications device or any device used in a similar manner as a two-way radio communications device to communicate with the District's central dispatch or transportation center.
+A school bus driver may use a two-way radio communications device or any device used in a similar manner as a two-way radio communications device to communicate with the District's central dispatch, transportation center, or in appropriate circumstances, other school bus drivers.
 In addition, if the school bus is safely off the road with the parking brake engaged, exceptions are allowed to call for assistance due to a mechanical problem with the bus, or to communicate with any of the following during an emergency:

-- An emergency system response operator or 911 public safety communications dispatcher; - A hospital or emergency room; - A physician's office or health clinic; - An ambulance or fire department rescue service; - A fire department, fire protection district, or volunteer fire department; or - A police department.
+- An emergency system response operator or 911 public safety communications dispatcher; - A hospital or emergency room; - A physician's office or health clinic; - An ambulance or fire department rescue service; - A fire department, fire protection district, or volunteer fire department; - A police department; or - A Central Office, Transportation, or Principal's office for the District.